FOSSBilling/FOSSBilling/GOVERNANCE.md

 Members of the steering committee may recommend and appoint new members from the community at any time.
 A nomination for a new member will result in a discussion and a vote by the existing committee members.

-Members may be removed from the committee if they resign, or if they do not participate in the community or contribute to the project for 6 months.
+Members may be removed from the committee if they demonstrate disruptive behaviour, if they resign, or if they do not participate in the community or contribute to the project for 6 months.

 ## Decision-making process